Photo Source: Copyrighted © 2022

 |Affinity Bloc:||Sub-Saharan Peoples|

 The Barma have been followers of the Islamic faith since the sixteenth century.
 They are devout Muslims who read the Koran, say daily prayers, practice polygamy, and avoid alcohol.
-Some make a pilgrimage to Mecca, if they can afford to do so.
-A mosque is located in each village.
-The men regularly gather there for prayer.
-Islamic schools are set up in many towns.
+Some make a pilgrimage to Mecca if they can afford to do so.
+They have a mosque in each village where men gather for prayer and many towns have Islamic schools.
 Adolescent males attend the schools and are taught the laws written in the Koran.
+As far as we know there are no Christian believers among them.